Landing Page Testing

 Create the versions of the page you want to test.
 Create the pages you want to test, for example, with a page builder or with the Shopify theme editor, and make sure they're accessible on your store through a URL.
 Note down the URLs of the pages you're testing.

-Create a new Intelligems Split URL test by clicking "Create a Test" on the Intelligems homepage, then choosing "Content Test" and then "Split URL"
+Create a new Intelligems Split URL test by clicking "Create New Test" on the Intelligems homepage, then choosing "Content Test" and then "Split URL Test"

 Create a test group for each variation you'd like to test.
 In my example, I'll be testing the existing control page against one variant, so I'll have two test groups total: Control and Test.